rizrmd/medxam/backend/docs/milestones/06-attempt-scoring-system.md

 - Attempt tracking and scoring
 - Results generation and analytics

-The IoNbEc backend is now feature-complete with all 24 originally specified features implemented.
+The MedXam backend is now feature-complete with all 24 originally specified features implemented.